The main difference is about twenty years of training and no one minds if you spill beer on a fiddle.

 - Repertoire (classical vs bluegrass, country, folk, jazz)

-- The technique (virtuosity vs self-taught)
+- Technique (virtuosity vs self-taught)

 - Sound (full loud tone vs scratchy)